-***This episode was sponsored by our friends at Cleverhood.
-Receive 20% off your purchase of stylish, functional rain gear designed specifically for bicycling and walking.
-Enter coupon code WARONCARS when you check out.***
+This episode was sponsored in part by our friends at Cleverhood.
+Get 20% off your purchase of stylish, functional rain gear designed specifically for walking and biking with coupon code WARONCARS.

-Support The War on Cars on Patreon and we’ll send you stickers and give you exclusive access to bonus episodes and nifty rewards like stickers and more.
+Support The War on Cars on Patreon for exclusive access to bonus episodes and nifty rewards like stickers and more.